Universal Polynomials for Tautological Integrals on Hilbert Schemes: Enumerative applications

 Applying Lemma \ref{integralIsIncidenceLemma} (ii) with $W = Y$, the following lemma now concludes the proof of Proposition \ref{curveCountProp} in the analytic case. \begin{nlemma} Let $\PP^d \subset |L|$ be a general subsystem, and assume $L$ is $N$-very ample.
 Suppose $(Z,C)$ is a pair such that $Z \in W$, $C \in \PP^d$ and $Z \subset C$.
 Then $C$ has $k$ singularities of analytic types $T_i$, and $C$ contains no other point of $W$. \end{nlemma} \begin{proof} {\text{ord}} Let $\PP^d$, $C$ and $Z$ be as in the statement of the lemma, and suppose $Z = \sqcup Z_i$, where $Z_i$ is supported at $x_i \in C$ and where $Z_i$ is isomorphic to a point in $W(T_i)$.
 We show the following claims: (1) That $C$ has precisely $k$ singularities, (2) that $C$ has a singularity of type $T_i$ at $x_i$, and (3) that $C$ contains precisely one $Z \in W$.

-\emph{(1):} Clearly, $C$ has at least $k$ singularities.
-If $C$ has more than $k$ singularities, it contains a subscheme of the form $Z \sqcup Z^\pr$, where $Z^\pr$ is defined by an ideal $\fr{m}_x^2$ for some $x \in S$ where $C$ is singular.
+(1): Clearly, $C$ has at least $k$ singularities.
+Assume for a contradiction that $C$ has more than $k$ singularities.
+It must then contain a subscheme of the form $Z \sqcup Z^\pr$, where $Z^\pr$ is defined by an ideal $\fr{m}_x^2$ for some $x \in S$ where $C$ is singular.
 The geometric set